chatmeapp1/Migx_backend/replit.md

 - `/suspend <username>` - Admin only: Suspend a user's account
 - `/unsuspend <username>` - Admin only: Unsuspend a user's account

-Commands starting with `/f` are special - they send private responses visible only to the sender.
+Commands starting with `/f` and `/uf` are special - they send private responses visible only to the sender.

 ### Game and Economy Systems